kyma-project/istio/docs/user/tutorials/01-30-expose-tcp-gateway-api.md

 <!-- open-source-only -->
-# Expose a TCP Service Using Gateway API Aplha Support
+# Expose a TCP Service Using Gateway API Alpha Support

 This tutorial shows how to expose a TCP Service using Gateway API.